dbrattli/Expression/README.md

 [Pythonic](https://docs.python.org/3/glossary.html).
 F# looks a lot more like Python than C# and F# can also do a lot of things better than
 Python:

+*Expressions evaluates to a value.
+Statements do something.*

 - Strongly typed, if it compiles it usually works making refactoring much safer.